phalcon/documentation/docs/db-pagination.md

 ### Query Builder (Cursor)

 The [Phalcon\Paginator\Adapter\QueryBuilderCursor][paginator-adapter-querybuildercursor] adapter provides **cursor-based (keyset) pagination** using a [Phalcon\Mvc\Model\Query\Builder][mvc-model-query-builder] as the data source.

 Unlike offset-based pagination, this adapter does not use `LIMIT n OFFSET k`.
 Instead it appends a `WHERE cursorColumn > :cursor:` condition so that each page is an O(1) index seek regardless of how deep into the data set you are.
 This makes it well-suited for large tables where offset pagination becomes prohibitively slow.

 **Requirements and limitations:**

 - `cursorColumn` must be a unique, indexed column (typically the primary key).
 - The cursor column must hold numeric values.
-As of 5.15 a non-numeric value (for example a UUID) throws `Phalcon\Paginator\Exceptions\InvalidCursorColumn`; earlier versions cast it to `0` and ended pagination after the first page.
+A non-numeric value (for example a UUID) throws `Phalcon\Paginator\Exceptions\InvalidCursorColumn`.
 - Pages must be traversed sequentially; random access is not supported.
 - `getTotalItems()` and `getLast()` always return `0` - no `COUNT(*)` query is issued.
 - Items are returned as an array of associative arrays, not as model objects.